tiago-rorke/how-to-undo/how_to_undo.md

 	- Add an "install and use Obsidian" task to the to do list, and add check boxes to the tasks
 	- Add a link to the todo list in the readme file

-- Food to Fork - add your own recipe to the repository to share
+- "Food to Fork" - add your own recipe to the repository to share
 	- https://github.com/tiago-rorke/food-to-fork/
 	- clone the repository from GitHub (File > Clone Repository > URL)
 	- Open as vault in Obsidian, and change the vault settings again.
 (Unfortunately this must be done each time you create or open a new vault).